Posterior Tibial Tendonitis

 Read More >

-Mueller-Weiss Syndrome causes pain in the medial arch of the foot when walking, standing or running.
-Pain often improves with non-weight bearing position but immediately worsens when weight bearing.
+Mueller-Weiss Syndrome causes chronic pain in the foot’s medial arch and hindfoot.
+Symptoms are often worse when walking, standing or running.

-Often there is swelling of the foot, and it is painful to palpate the arch of the foot, and symptoms are normally gradual in onset.
+Often, there is swelling of the foot, and it is painful to palpate the arch of the foot, and symptoms are normally gradual in onset.

-Some speculate that congenital malformation, osteochondritis, chronic stress fracture, and necrosis of traumatic or biomechanical origin are potential causes.
+The exact causes of Mueller-Weiss Syndrome are unknown.
+Some speculate that congenital malformation, osteochondritis, chronic stress fracture, and traumatic or biomechanical origin necrosis are potential causes.

 As Mueller-Weiss Syndrome is extremely rare, it can be difficult to diagnose in a clinical setting, and often patients are referred for imaging.